 - 6.2.11.
-A series of virtual and in-person public exhibitions and public engagement events have been held during the DMRB Stage 1, Stage 2 and Stage 3 assessment work.
-Consultation was as follows: - virtual consultation in September 2020 on the eleven route corridor options considered as part of the Strategic Environmental Assessment (SEA) and Preliminary Engineering Support Services (PES) - online and virtual consultation in March 2021 on the five possible route options under consideration within the preferred corridor of Glen Croe - public exhibitions (both in-person and virtual) to present the Preferred Route Option were held between Monday 12 June and Thursday 15 June 2023 at Arrochar and Lochgilphead and - public engagement events (both in-person and virtual) presenting an update to the Proposed Scheme design were held between Monday 18 March and Thursday 21 March 2024 at Campbelltown, Lochgilphead, Lochgoilhead and Arrochar. - 6.2.12.
-The in-person exhibitions / public engagement events provided the general public with information on the Proposed Scheme and were attended by key Transport Scotland and AWJV representatives from the project team (including members of the environmental team).
+A series of virtual and in-person public exhibitions and public engagement events have been held during the development of the Proposed Scheme.
+Consultation was as follows: - public consultation in March 2021 relating to the Preferred Route Corridor for the Long-Term Solution (LTS) which included engagement with community councils in the area who were invited to attend project update meetings.
+As part of these meetings information was provided on work being undertaken as part of the Medium Term Solution (MTS) - public exhibitions were held between 12th and 15th June 2023 at Arrochar and Lochgilphead.
+The purpose of this exhibition was to give the opportunity to see and comment on the permanent LTS and - public engagement events were held between 18th and 21st March 2024 at Campbelltown, Lochgilphead, Lochgoilhead and Arrochar.
+The purpose of these events was to provide an update on the design development for the LTS and on the progress towards delivering the MTS. - 6.2.12.
+The in-person exhibitions/public engagement events provided the local community, road users and stakeholders with information on the Proposed Scheme and were attended by key Transport Scotland and AWJV representatives from the project team (including members of the environmental team).
 The events also provided the opportunity for public comment on the developing Proposed Scheme design, verbally at the event and/or via a feedback form. - 6.2.13.
-In addition to the exhibitions / public engagement events Transport Scotland hosted virtual exhibitions through their website and updates on the Proposed Scheme were made available to the public via the A83 Rest and Be Thankful Story Map. - 6.2.14.
-All comments received on the proposals during the public engagement events were reviewed and considered by during the development of the design for the Proposed Scheme.
+In addition to the exhibitions/public engagement events Transport Scotland also hosted a virtual exhibition through their website and updates on the Proposed

+Scheme were made available to the public via the A83 Rest and Be Thankful Story Map.

+6.2.14.
+All comments received on the proposals during the public exhibitions and engagement events were reviewed and considered by during the development of the design for the Proposed Scheme.